NSS-Data-Analytics-Cohort-11/traffic-accidents-jessicabohannon/README.md

 * "Fill in the Hour table in the Analysis spreadsheet to find the number of accidents that occurred for each hour of the day.
 Do you see anything unusual?
 What might be the explanation for this?"

 See Time Analysis sheet for visualizations.
 When visualizing the Count of Accidents by Hour of Day, you can see that accidents happen least often in the early hours of the morning.
 There is an increase approaching morning rush hour, with a peak at 7am.
 Accidents die down a bit during the workday, with a steady rise peaking at 5pm for afternoon rush hour, after which accidents die down again.
 The sharp jump at hour 0 (midnight to 12:59pm) stands out.
 A possible explanation would be that drivers going home under the influence of alcohol or sleep deprivation are more likely to have an accident, and are responsible for this jump.
+Another possible explanation is that when actual accident times are not input correctly, they are entered in as being in the 0 hour as default.

 * "Do the same for the year and day of the week.
 What stands out?"

 See Time Analysis sheet for visualizations.

 Year: I notice a slow and steady rise in accidents from 2015 to 2019, followed by a sharp decline in accidents by year in 2020, with declines each year thereafter.
 A likely explanation would be the increase in remote working during the Covid-19 pandemic beginning in 2020 has resulted in less commuters, and therefore less accidents.
+Note that this dataset goes through June 2022, so the data for 2022 is not complete, so the actual 2022 accident count is not as low as represented.

 Weekday: I notice that Monday through Thursday are relatively similar, with a rise on Friday and a drop on Saturdays and Sundays.
 A possible explanation for the lower number of accidents on weekends is that there are less commuters on the road.
 A possible explanation for the higher number of accidents on Fridays is that people are rushing to get home after work.
 I'd be interested to see the hourly breakdown limited to Fridays and see what times account for the majority of the accidents.